babylonchain/babylon/x/epoching/README.md

 - Bitcoin-assisted unbonding.

 **Dividing the blockchain into epochs.** The epoching mechanism introduces the concept of epochs.
-The blockchain is divided into epochs, each consists of a fixed number of consecutive blocks.
+The blockchain is divided into epochs, each consisting of a fixed number of consecutive blocks.
 The number of blocks in an epoch is called epoch interval, which is a system parameter.
-At the moment, Babylon uses the epoch interval of 900 blocks, which take about 30 minutes.

 **Disabling functionalities of the Staking module.** Babylon disables two functionalities of the Staking module, namely the validator set update mechanism